Archives par étiquette : Northbank Talent Management

 (via Northbank Talent Management)

 Emir isn’t like the other kids at Wildsmoor.
-He’s quicker, livelier, and says things that he shouldn’t – dangerous things.
-Emir is electric, in more ways than Emily can know.
-He introduces her to The Cure, a secret society for children who believe that The Grimm isn’t a disease at all, but a gift.
-As Emily starts to wake up, so do her strange abilities, and the outcome is magic.
+He’s quicker and livelier.
+He says things that he shouldn’t – dangerous things.
+Emir is electric, magnetic in more ways than Emily can know.

 Megan Freeman writes young adult fiction and loves all things magic and mythology.
 She juggles writing with her day job working for a children’s mental health charity, promoting wellbeing through surf therapy.
 Megan hails from the far west of Cornwall, and when she’s not working or writing, loves tramping around the moorland and swimming or surfing in the sea.